There was a time in my life when I was ashamed of being refered to as "Indian" or "Native American". I attribute

 *IL CERCHIO

-*INDIAN JUSTICE COUNCIL *AMERICAN INDIAN MOVEMENT *INDIGENOUS PEOPLES RENAISSANCE ORGANIZATION
+*INDIGENOUS PEOPLES RENAISSANCE ORGANIZATION

 *Dr. Michael Koch for LPSG RheinMain